- In your HubSpot account, navigate to Reports > Analytics Tools. Then, select Events.

 You can use custom events to determine which browsers your visitors are most likely to be using and how often they are visiting from a mobile device.

 Abandoned Shopping Cart

 B2C companies regularly run into the issue of their visitors walking away from their online shopping carts.
 Whether it's due to a lack of interest or just a brief distraction, sending a gentle reminder can make a difference.
 If you set up a custom event to trigger once the visitor has calculated shipping, you can then segment contacts using HubSpot lists to see all contacts who have the triggered the event but have not actually purchased.

 Custom event limits

-Once over the limit, if a new event is created, it will be added to the Needs approval queue.
-Users can approve or dismiss an event as needed by clicking the Needs approval tab, then selecting Approve or Dismiss next the custom event name.
-Events can only be approved if you haven't exceeded the 2,000 event limit.
-Completions won't be counted for events while they are in the approval queue.
+Once the limit is reached, newly-created events will be added to the Needs approval queue.
+Approve or dismiss an event by clicking the Needs approval tab, then selecting Approve or Dismiss next to the custom event name.
+Events can only be approved if the 2,000 event limit has not been exceeded, and completions will not be counted for events while they are in the approval queue.

 To recover previously deleted custom events, click the Dismissed events tab.
-If there is an event listed there you want to restore, click Recover next to the event name.
+Click Recover next to the event name to restore the event.